tsykoduk/greg.nokes.name/_posts/2022-05-18-A-Decade-At-Heroku.md

 * "Write down 5 things you want to accomplish this year".
 * "6 questions to ask before accepting a meeting".
 * What stages of an opportunity mean.
-* How always keep learning about new things
+* How to always keep learning about new things
 * Powerpoint Powerpoint Powerpoint.
 * The best demo is not having to do a demo.
 * The best slides are not having to use slides.